amr-elzahar/fibonacci-sequence/README.md

 # Description

 This is a full-stack application that consists of a React client, a Node.js server, a Postgres DB container.
 The application allows users to input an index value for the Fibonacci series and receives back the corresponding value from either Redis.
 The init.sql file is a script that will run when the postgres container starts to create the database and the table.
-The script.sh file to create bind volume directory locally in order not to encounter any errors later.
+The script.sh file to create bind volume directory locally in case of you don't use named volume.

 # Installation